 While interested in prison ministry years ago, Chaplain Willett shares she wasn’t sure what a chaplain actually did in a prison.
-Now that she is Co-Chaplain at Fluvanna Correctional Center for Women and having served as a volunteer at Virginia Correctional Center for Women for a number of years, she knows the job well.
+Having served as Co-Chaplain at Fluvanna Correctional Center for Women and as a volunteer at Virginia Correctional Center for Women for a number of years, she knows the job well.

 Chaplain Willett shares how this all came about.
 “I was a first year seminary student, taking Introduction to Pastoral Care at Earlham School of Religion, a Quaker seminary.
 The class assignment was to interview two chaplains where you weren’t exactly sure what the chaplain did.
 So I found Karen Powell through the GraceInside website and contacted her.
 Long story short, I ended up doing my supervised ministry with Chaplain Powell at VCCW finishing in 2016.
 After that I continued my volunteer service to VCCW as a Lay-Chaplain.
 I graduated in 2017 with my M.Div. degree and that is how I’m here.”

 Chaplain Willett goes on to share about her heart for those in prison.
 “Being in seminary and meeting Karen Powell and getting to work with her was a part of this leading; and part of it was getting to know the concerns of those in prison through Richmond Friends Meeting.”
 The Richmond Monthly Meeting of the Religious Society of Friends is a central part of Chaplain Rita Willett’s life and heart.
 It is where her heart for the incarcerated was nourished.